raccog/asOS/readme.md

 # asOS

-asOS (always sunny Operating System) is a hobby OS project with a goal of creating a minimal kernel for desktop and mobile computers.
+asOS (always sunny Operating System) is a hobby OS project with a goal of creating a minimal command line userland for desktop systems.

 My underlying goals for this project are to:
 * Learn about hardware features and concepts for a variety of architectures.